-The MSH-M Series models have a four-pole AC terminal block and an AC ground terminal to connect the inverter's AC input and output wiring.
-This terminal block (see Figure 2-8) allows a service/ distribution panel (main panel) to be wired to the inverter's input, and also allows a dedicated panel (sub-panel) between the inverter's output wiring and the AC loads.
-To access and view the AC terminal block and ground terminal, remove the two Phillips screws holding the AC wiring access cover plate (see Item 15, Figure 1-3).

-Each connection on the AC terminal block is rated to accept one #14 to #6 AWG (2.1 to 13.3 mm) CU stranded wire, or two #12 AWG (3.3 mm) CU stranded wires.
-Each connection uses a M3.5 slotted head screw, and the maximum tightening torque is 16 in lbf (1.8 Nm).
+The MSH3012RV has a six-pole AC terminal block and two AC ground terminals to connect the inverter's AC input/output wiring.
+This terminal block (Figure 2-8) allows a service/distribution panel (main panel) to be wired to the inverter's input, and also a dedicated panel (sub-panel) between the inverter's output wiring and the AC loads.
+To access the AC terminal block and ground terminal, remove the two Phillips screws holding the AC wiring access cover plate (Figure 1-3, Item 16).
+Each AC terminal block connection can accept #18 to #4 AWG (.82 to 21.14 mm2) copper wire only.
+Each connection uses a slotted screw, and the maximum tightening torque is 16 lbf-in (1.8 N-m).